Adithyapuram Sun Temple

 Adithyapuram Surya Temple is a Hindu temple located in Iravimangalam near Kaduthuruthy in Kottayam district in the Indian state of Kerala.
 It is noted mainly as the only 'Adithya' (Hindu solar deity) shrine in the state.
 The temple is situated just 200 m from the main highway leading to Vaikom.
 It is about 3 km from Kaduthuruthy, 17 km from Ettumanoor and 16 km from Vaikom.

 Legend

 Legend has it that the idol of Surya Deva was consecrated during the Treta Yuga.
-But there are no much factual evidences behind the origin of the temple.
+But there is not much factual evidence behind the origin of the temple.
 Once a Nambudiri who belonged to the 'Kapikkadu Marangattu Mana' performed a deep meditation or 'Tapas' to please the Sun God 'Adithya'.
 Pleased by the devotion, Adithya appeared before him and instructed him to consecrate an idol in the place.
 From that time onwards, regular pujas and rituals were started.
 At present, descendants of that Nambudiri hold the tantric rights of the temple.